Pointing calibration of GroundBIRD telescope using Moon observation data: GroundBIRD telescope

 \section{GroundBIRD telescope}

 GroundBIRD is a ground-based CMB polarization experiment (Figure~\ref{GB_pic}).
 Our telescope is located at the Teide Observatory in the Canary Islands, Spain.
 Its longitude, latitude, and altitude are $28^{\circ} 18^{'}$~N, $16^{\circ} 30^{'}$~W, and 2,400~m, respectively.
 The telescope rotates continuously in the azimuthal direction at a fixed elevation.
 The maximum speed of the azimuth rotation is 20 revolutions per minute (RPM).
 This rapid scan modulation mitigates the effects of atmospheric fluctuations ~\cite{GB}.
-The region above an elevation of $ 60^{\circ}$ can be observed, which allows for the observation of up to 45\% of the entire sky.
+The region above an elevation of $ 60^{\circ}$ can be observed, which allows for the observation of up to 45\% of the entire sky (declination range of $\ang{-2}$ -- $\ang{58}$).

 Figure~\ref{GB_LT221} (a) shows a cross-sectional illustration of the GroundBIRD telescope.
-The CMB signals enter the cryostat through a polyethylene window~\cite{Komine} and are focused onto focal-plane detectors using a Mizoguchi–Dragone dual reflector~\cite{mirror}.
+The sky signal enters the cryostat through a polyethylene window~\cite{Komine} and is focused onto focal-plane detectors using a Mizuguchi–Dragone dual reflector~\cite{mirror1, mirror2, mirror3}.
 The signals were detected by antenna-coupled Kinetic Inductance Detectors (KIDs)~\cite{MKID} using silicon lenses in front of each antenna.
 The responses of each KID were measured as variations of the resonant phase and frequency~\cite{GB_readout, ishitsuka}.
-The data used in this study were obtained with a 1 kHz sampling rate using a 23-KID array module for the 145 GHz band, as shown in Figure~\ref{GB_LT221} (b)~\cite{hybrid_MKID, antenna}.\footnote{This module was installed for the commissioning observations in 2021.
+The data used in this study were obtained with a 1 kHz sampling rate using a 23-KID array module for the 145 GHz band, as shown in Figure~\ref{GB_LT221} (b)~\cite{hybrid_MKID, antenna}.\footnote{The module for the 145GHz band was only installed for the commissioning observations in 2021--2022.
 We fully upgraded it in May 2023.
 They were fabricated at the Delft University of Technology and the Netherlands Institute for Space Research in the Netherlands.} They are maintained at approximately 280 mK.